jon48/webtrees-theme-rural/README.md

 General questions on the standard **webtrees** software should be addressed to the [official forum](https://www.webtrees.net/index.php/forum).

-You can contact the author (Jonathan Jaubart) of the **webtrees-theme-rural** projects through his personal [GeneaJaubart website](https://genea.jaubart.com/wt/) (link at the bottom of the page), or raise in issue in Github.
+You can contact the author (Jonathan Jaubart) of the **webtrees-theme-rural** projects through his personal [GeneaJaubart website](https://genea.jaubart.com/wt/) (link at the bottom of the page), or raise in issue in GitHub.